About this vegan chilaquiles recipe

 - First, you have to make red salsa.
 Blend the ingredients and cook them in a saucer for 10-15 minutes.

 - Second, while Mexican salsa is cooking, prepare your tofu.
-Squeeze the liquid, crumble, add the diced onion, and season.
+Squeeze the liquid, crumble the meat, add the diced onion, and season to taste.

 - Third, place the baked tortilla chips on a plate ( I like to use pasta bowls).